kcudding/rabies/notesoptimrabies.md

 ![](notesoptimrabies_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

-Then we use this distribution with many simulations
+Then we use this distribution with many simulations, using our original probability values.

 ```r